cosmos/sdk-tutorials/b9lab-content/3-main-concepts/02-architecture.md

 As a hacky side-note, this `data` need not be strictly a Merkle root hash.
 It could well be any bytes as long as the result is deterministic, as mentioned earlier, and collision-resistant, and that the application can recover the state out of it.
 For instance, if we took our only board and serialized it differently, we could return the board state as such.

 Namely, we have 64 cells, out of which only 32 are being used.
-Each cell has either nothing, a white pawn, a white king, a red pawn, or a red king.
+Each cell has either nothing, a black pawn, a black king, a red pawn, or a red king.
 That's 5 possibilities, which can easily fit in a byte.
 So we need 32 bytes to describe the board.
 Since the first bit of a byte is never used when counting to 5, perhaps we can use the very first bit to indicate whose turn it is to play.

 So here we go, we have a deterministic blockchain state, collision-resistant since the same value indicates an identical state, no external database to handle, and the full state is always stored in the block header.